flaxandteal/arches-rbac-permissions/README.md

 +----------------+----------------------------+

 Ian McDonald is the author of River of Gods.
 Here, he is the only member of his team, a group that has access to all of his works.

+### Exercises

+#### Attaching a user to a person

+[Edit Ian McDonald](http://localhost:8000/resource/44dd85c1-0132-44e3-b248-50f6b6d6f3d2) and go to the `User Account` option.
+Like any other system or external reference, this may or may not be populated depending on the referent's presence in the other system - in this case the user table.

+The user widget can be placed anywhere.
+Currently, it carries meaning because the Person model is part of this Application, but this will likely be replaced with node configuration, such that it can be a human-person link on any model.

+There should be an option to "Copy signup link".
+Click it.

+In a new _private_ browser window, paste from your clipboard.
+If you did not configure the dummy email server above, do so now and restart the server.

+Enter a chosen username (e.g. `ianm`), email (e.g. `ianm@example.com`) and password (e.g. `Pass1234$`).

+When you submit, you should see an email in your log window with a URL.
+Copy this.
+It will look something like:

+               <p><a href="http://localhost:8000/person-confirm-signup?link=uaWIU1ns7uQXDBNFXCo2U6KZ%2FEj7LgV0qIG8cgwNIPTmxjPnyy5xOLFm3xbrgUH0uoshWGbOV3OU8AK8ieXIMPW1ZgcEXr4jwFI12FdOHyJBSZCFo2c756xppZiQpeHsW9T%2BIgjcTgPdFZ%2FTApiafH8JSLq45Y3%2F7uN4klNEDfgH%2Fu9UF3AeBAHXJ6XGHzmcai6hmZg%2BR67%2F1JWXaaHdsmsZuduKWAEFMdxUUdYnQTNQL%2FSi7HNJaNvDKtIg0onV8CbC7J2TtcT54GlZ0TVvY7ZjGkzF2OcLvon2Hu9lk42Xpty4%2BbbI5fvGf3GE3yDRDLPExce7VGOLxBRDh9JMKYjMPCYS2SMT6Xs5s5ZjJ7hsVAxSSOOQiwxeOa8uP7wW">Signup for Arches</a></p>

+Copy and paste it to your private browsing window.
+It should confirm your account is now active.

+When you sign in, you should have an unprivileged account.
+Return [to search](http://localhost:8000/search?paging-filter=1&tiles=true).
+You should see one book, `Rivers of God`.

+### TODO - why is the signup giving a provisional edit for user account?

 ### Acknowledgements